tsdh/ttc15-java-refactoring-funnyqt/README.md

 ### Interactive refactoring

-To let the solution propose refactorings, just run `lein test` on the command line.
+To let the solution propose refactorings (Extension 2), just run `lein test` on the command line.
 This will propose refactorings for the java classes in `test-src/`.

 ## License